yylluu/libhotstuff/scripts/deploy/README.rst

     between your work computer and replica machines, whereas the local IP is the address used in your inter-replica network infrastructure, with which replicas establish TCP connections with others.
+    For cross-regions scenarios where replicas are in different LANs, replace the local IP by the external IP.
   - ``clients.txt``: each line is a single external IP.
   - The same IP can appear multiple times in both files.
 In this case, you will share the same machine among different processes (not recommended for